FrankYard/SAM-with-Point-Match/README.md

 # SAM-with-point-match
-This is the code for paper "Segment Anything with One Shot for Semantic SLAM Using Sparse Point Matching".
+This is the code for sparse matching segment anything model.

 ## Requirements
 To install pytorch, use: